 Try It Now

-Download LekSync, enable a hotspot, and connect the second phone.
-From first install to both phones playing the same song takes under two minutes — no account, no subscription, no setup beyond that.
+Download LekSync, enable a hotspot and connect multiple phones.
+From first install to all phones playing the same song takes under two minutes - no account, no subscription, no setup beyond that.